 Children are listed for heart transplantation according to medical urgency.
 That means sicker children typically receive higher priority.
-Criteria have been developed to ensure that all people on the waiting list are judged fairly as to the severity of their illness and the urgency of receiving a transplant.
+Criteria have been developed to ensure that all people on the waiting list are assessed by the same criteria regarding the severity of their illness and the urgency of receiving a transplant.

-Once UNOS receives the data from local hospitals, people waiting for a transplant are placed on a waiting list and given a "status" code.
-The people in most urgent need of a transplant are placed highest on the status list and are given first priority when a donor heart becomes available.
+Once UNOS receives the data from local hospitals, people waiting for a transplant are placed on a waiting list and given an urgency status..
+The people in most urgent need of a transplant are placed at the highest status and are given first priority when a donor heart becomes available.

 When a donor organ becomes available, a computer searches all the people on the waiting list for a heart and sets aside those who are not good matches for the available heart.
 A new list is made from the remaining candidates.
-The person at the top of the specialized list is considered for the transplant.
-If he/she is not a good candidate, for whatever reason, the next person is considered, and so forth.
-Some reasons that people lower on the list might be considered before a person at the top include the size of the donor organ and the geographical distance between the donor and the recipient.
+The person at the top of the list is considered for the transplant.
+If that person is not a good candidate, for whatever reason, the next person is considered, and so forth.
+Many factors are involved in determining the order of candidates on the list, including urgency status, time spent on the waiting list, and the geographical distance between the donor and potential recipient.

 Where you will wait

 Some children are well enough to wait for their new hearts at home.
 However, many children with severe end-stage heart failure await transplantation in the hospital.
 Our pediatric heart transplant team is experienced in providing the full range of cardiovascular support, including:

 - Full mechanical support of the heart with extracorporeal mechanical oxygenation (ECMO)

 This can be a difficult time for both your child and family.
 Our team works to help your child remain in the best possible health and to support your family through the waiting period with close medical monitoring, nutritional guidance and psychological support.